ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [ARTIST-IN-RESIDENCE]

-Join artist J Hann for a teatime/fiber arts circle to conclude their month-long residency.
+PUPPETRY/FIBER ARTS — Join artist J Hann for fiber arts circle to conclude their month-long residency.
 You may bring whatever crochet, knitting, felting, sewing, etc. project you wish to work on, or free materials will be available to you.
-Guests will drink tea and listen to Regency Era music while they craft, as well as being invited to explore the artist’s development process from the residency (storyboards, puppets, etc.) and participate in a collaborative crochet sculpture the public will join in to create.
+Guests will be invited to explore the artist’s development process from the residency (storyboards, puppets, etc.) and participate in a collaborative fiber arts piece.

 Public event: Sunday, August 27 | 1:00 – 3:00 pm